Enter your keyword

 • USB drives that students are required to use to submit their assessments.
 Students may bring their own or purchase nearby.

-• Notebooks/pens/laptops* or other general stationary required for students to complete their work.
+• Notebooks/pens/laptops* or other general stationery required for students to complete their work.

 *A note about computers: Many homework and assessment tasks require access to a computer and the internet and therefore it is recommended students bring or purchase a laptop if possible.